swiss/e-collecting-hackathon-team12/README.md

 - Added HTML captions for accessibility.
 - Extended approval process to include all initiative detail changes (not just publication).
 - Visually separated communes, committees, and admin orgs in the org panel.
-- Fixed initiative editor bugs
+- Fixed initiative editor bugs.
-- Implemented cleaner split of signing options per commune for context-specific configurations, now the process start with either asking for what commune to show supported option per commune or paper path
+- Implemented cleaner split of signing options per commune for context-specific configurations, now the process start with either asking for what commune to show supported option per commune or paper path.
-- added support for Municipal Initiatives
+- Added support for Municipal Initiatives.

+## 12.11.25

+- Moved language selector to first-visit setup, removing default language.
+- Completed extensive UI tweaks.
+- Created a public key registry page for transparency.
+- Added transparency report to each initiative page (public and searchable).
+- Exposed public changelog for initiatives.
+- Numerous ui tweaks
+- Now when signing a token is given as proof of signature and is verifiable against transparency report.
+(QR is also generated)

 # TODO

 - some SVG are broken.
-- move Lang selector on first visit there should not be such a thing as "default language"
-- ui teaks

-## Security & Encryption

-- Create a public key registry page for transparency
-- Allow commune to save private key in app if wanted ? separated vault for automated key exchange?
-- Transparency report on each initiative page that is public and searchable.

-## Features & Workflow
+- Create commune–postal code mapping database so we are not filtering stuff by post code but referencing this DB.
+    - Link commune–postal code DB to onboarded organisations.
+    - auto-fill fields based on this DB

-- Enable URL linking support throughout the app it's a pain to be a single url page for navigation but good for prototyping quickly.
+- Enable URL linking support throughout the app (currently single URL page navigation).
-- Add auditing to export, import, and consultation tabs.
+- Add auditing to export, import, and consultation tabs and improve workflow of data audit.
-- initiative progress is clean on the front but not the back need to fix this.

-## Structure & Data

-- Integrate commune–postal code mapping database so we are not fitering stuff by post code but ref to this DB.
+- Allow commune to save private key in app if wanted, separated vault for automated key exchange?
+- remove page link from logo just load landing when pressed.
-  - have it linked to onboarded organisation ?
+- have a button to purge saved local browser data (lang+theme)